denisaraa/Data-Professionals-Dashboard/README.md

 - Difficulty in entering the data industry

 ## File Details
-- `Data_Professionals_Survey.pbix`: Power BI dashboard file.
+- `Final Project Power BI_Denisa Auralia.pbix`: Power BI dashboard file.
-- Source: [Survey dataset link, if available]
+- Source: [Alex The Analyst]

 ## How to Use
-1. Download the `.pbix` file.
+1. Download the `Final Project Power BI_Denisa Auralia.pbix` file.
 2. Open it with Microsoft Power BI Desktop.